Use this project type for...

 See Working with boards.

 If a task that you add is actually a group of smaller tasks, you can create sub-tasks and assign them to different people.
-The task will not be able to move to Done, until all the subtasks are complete as well.
+The task won't be able to move to "Done" until all the subtasks are complete as well.
 Sub-tasks don't appear on the board, but are listed on the issues they belong to.

 The table below shows the specifications for default issues in a process project.
 If you're a Jira Core admin, you can customize these defaults.
-For example, they can add other issue types to the project, or add new fields to this issue type.
+For example, you can add other issue types to the project, or add new fields to this issue type.
 See Configuring your issues.

 |Issue types||Task and sub-task|